04 May Charles Bonnet Syndrome

 After five seconds I opened my eyes again.
 It wasn’t there.

 Have you ever had cause to doubt your own sanity?
 To wonder whether what you perceive is truly there, or if your mind has betrayed you?

-Honestly, compared to the loss of my vision, the prospect at losing my wits was so much more terrifying.
-I’d fought against adversity and took pride in the fact that I am not just a survivor, I’m somebody who is living his own life.
+Honestly, compared to the loss of my vision, the prospect of losing my wits was so much more terrifying.
+I’d fought against adversity and took pride in the fact that I am not just a survivor, but somebody who is living his own life.
 How could I do that if I was insane?

 I barely slept that night, and I remained jumpy for days afterwards.
 Any sign of movement or any unfamiliar shape would set my pulse racing, would cause me to doubt whether it was truly there.

 It was the toughest time I’d ever been through, worse even than that time after I was diagnosed with diabetes.

 At least when Dr. Harper had told me about the Diabetes I had a definitivew prognosis, I was given facts by a medical professional, my affliction was physical, it had a name, and most important, it had a treatment plan.

 This was something else.
 My own mind at turned against me, my senses and perception of reality had become twisted and unreliable.
 It’s only when you’re in that position that you realize just how terrifying it is.
 Your senses and the way in which your brain interprets them are your only true defenses against danger.
 You perceive danger and you avoid it, preventing your body from becoming harmed.
 But what happens when you can’t trust your perception to alert you to dangers that are truly there?